BNE - MNL

 The average price of all round-trip flights from Brisbane to Manila clicked on KAYAK for each day over the last 12 months.

-When flying from Brisbane to Manila, you should consider leaving on a Tuesday and avoid Sundays if you are looking for the best rates.
-For your return to Brisbane, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.
+When flying from Brisbane to Manila, you should consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
+For your return to Brisbane, you’ll find the best rates on Sundays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Brisbane to Manila?